dblanding/ROS2_live_course/sensors&fusion.md

 ## Milestone 5: EKF
 * I had a couple of problems with this milestone:
     1. I naiively renamed the ekf_filter_node to ekf_node, not realizing that the parameter file ekf.yaml referred to the name ekf_filter_node.
-As a result, the parameters didn't get set.
+As a result, the parameters didn't get loaded.
-    2. Another issue that plagued me was getting a flood of timing warnings.
+    2. Another issue that plagued me was a flood of timing warnings coming from gazebo.
 The problem was that not all the nodes were using sim_time.
         * Use `ros2 param list` to get a list of all params in all nodes
         * Use `ros2 param get <node_name> use_sim_time` to get the boolean value for each node.
         * Turns out that there were three nodes with value= `false`: